-The best way to sidestep the Chevy Cruze ignition coil problem is to not touch it.
+The best way to sidestep the ignition coil problem on a Chevy is to not touch it.
 Most people run into this issue when they attempt to replace the spark plugs on their Chevrolet Spark and Cruze models.

-According to the official simplified maintenance guide from Chevrolet, these spark plugs will not require replacement until the vehicle reaches 97,500 miles.
-I recommend leaving things alone unless you have a rough running engine.
+According to the official simplified maintenance guide from Chevrolet, these spark plugs will not require replacement until the vehicle reaches 97,500 miles.This is amazing, but I've found they can go even further than that.

 We'll talk more about this issue in the ignition coil symptoms section below.
-Also included in this brief article covering the Chevy Cruze ignition coil problem, we'll discuss the repair procedure.
+Also included in this brief article covering the problem, we'll discuss the repair procedure.

-For this reason, we'll include the two inexpensive tools you might need to pick up before you start the operation.
+For this reason, we'll include the two inexpensive tools you might want to pick up before you start the operation.
 Hint: you need a Torx 30 size socket to remove the ignition coil.

 If I’m fortunate enough to reach you before breaking the boot, you might be able to stop this from happening.
-We'll talk more about this in the repair procedure below.

 Sidebar: Chevrolet let us down here.
 When manufacturers apply liberal amounts of dielectric grease to the inside surface of the spark plug boots it stops it from sticking to the porcelain of the spark plugs.